tayav/test-suite-generation/README.md

 # test-suite-generation
-Mutation-based minimal test suite generation for Boolean specifications
+Mutation-based minimal test suite generation tool for Boolean specifications.
+20 TCAS-II Boolean specs are hard coded.
+Mutants can be generated under several fault hypotheses.
+GLPK tool suite is needed externally to minimize the resulting test suites.
+For comparison purposes, Masking and Unique-cause MCDC test cases are also generated.
+The tool provides analysis of results with respect to fault coverage and average percentage of fault detection metrics.